vishal7095/Vayu-Analytics/README.md

 ## Contributing

 We welcome contributions from the community.
 If you find any issues or have suggestions for improvements, please submit a pull request or open an issue in the repository.

-## License

-This project is licensed under the [MIT License](LICENSE).

-Thank you for using Vayu Analytics!